ThiagoJoseSousa/Explosive-Chess-Game-refactored/README.md

 Ideas to improve the code:
 - Divide MVC into folders, dividing the file into other files in a modular manner.
 - Make the end overlay a bit more responsive.
+- Make the game acessible for screen readers

 Ideas to improve the project:
 - Make animations on placing pieces, holding the piece...